influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

     telegraf   autogen          swap                     10560
     telegraf   autogen          system                   15840
    ```
-**[vars](javascript:void())** &ndash; Displays a wide range of variables associated with the kapacitor server.
+**[vars](javascript:void())** &ndash; This command displays a wide range of variables associated with the kapacitor server.
 Results are written to the console in JSON format.
 To make the results more readable on a linux system, they can be piped to python `json.tool` or another JSON formatter.

 **Example 5 &ndash; Kapacitor vars (partial results)**